darmbrust/BackupTool/README.md

 - [BackupTool-Windows.zip](http://armbrust.dyndns.org/programs/backup/BackupTool-Windows.zip)

 Unzip this to a place of your choosing, and run the executeable for your platform.

-Command Options
+**Command Options**

 If you pass in '-rc' as a command line parameter - it will run the pre-configured backup without displaying a GUI.

 If you pass in a '-rg' as a command line parameter - it will not display the configuration window - it will just run the pre-configured backup, with a gui window for status information.
 This is useful if you want to schedule the backup to run every day.

-Bugs
+**Bugs**

 Gasp!
 Yes, this software may have bugs.
-But I don't know of any right now.
-If you find one, let me know.
 You can report them here: https://github.com/darmbrust/BackupTool/issues